JoelLeupp/cscollab/backend/README.md

 # Backend Server

 The backend is created with [flask](https://flask.palletsprojects.com/en/2.2.x/) and the file *server.py* starts the flask server and in the file *app.py* the backend is defined.
-Under the *views/* directory all the endpoints area defined.
-To create a documentation of the APIs the library swagger-ui-bundle is used.
+Under the *views/* directory all the endpoints area defined (db queries and analytics) and caching and exception handling is used to optimize the APIs.
+For the documentation of the APIs [swagger](https://swagger.io/tools/swagger-ui/) is used.

 ## Virtual Environment